fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 - Use a thread pool to prevent the system from being overloaded by a large number of threads.
 - Probably a bunch of other things I haven't thought of.

-A basic implementation in 9 lines of code isn't too shabby though :P
+A basic implementation in 9 lines of code isn't too shabby though!

 Conclusion
 ----------